South Australian National Party

-The National Party of Australia (S.A.)
-Inc. is a political party in South Australia, and an affiliated state party of the National Party of Australia.
-Like the National Party of Western Australia, it is an independent party and not part of the Liberal/National Coalition.
-First contesting the 1965 state election, the party has held two South Australian House of Assembly seats at alternating periods; Peter Blacker (1973–1993) in Flinders and Karlene Maywald (1997–2010) in Chaffey.
+The South Australian National Party (officially the National Party of Australia (S.A.), Inc.) is a political party in South Australia, and an affiliated state party of the National Party of Australia.
+Like the National Party of Western Australia, it is an independent party, and not part of the Liberal/National Coalition.
+First contesting the 1965 state election, the party has held two South Australian House of Assembly seats at alternating periods: Peter Blacker (1973–1993) in Flinders; and Karlene Maywald (1997–2010) in Chaffey.

 History

 The Country Party had previously been affiliated in South Australia from 1917 to 1932, when it merged with the Liberal Federation to form the Liberal and Country League (LCL).
 The merged party affiliated with the new Liberal Party of Australia but retained the LCL name until 1974, when it adopted the name "Liberal Party of Australia (South Australian Division)".

 In August 1964, T. G. Clark announced the formation of the "South Australian Country Party" as a fully autonomous organisation.
 He said that the party would seek affiliation with the federal party at a later date.
 Clark, the former general manager of a milk processing co-operative, was the chairman of the party's eight-member provisional committee, and said that the committee had met regularly over the previous year and that multiple branches had been formed.

 In December 1965, the Australian Country Party Federal Council unanimously approved the South Australian party's affiliation with the federal party.

 At the 1973 election, the revived party won a seat for the first time in Flinders, and finished second after preferences in five more LCL seats − Rocky River, Mallee, Alexandra, Goyder and Victoria.

 The SA Nationals aligned themselves with the "Joh for Canberra" movement at the 1987 federal election.